ylorenzana/blog/src/pages/2018-06-02-hello-world/index.md

 path: "/hello-world/"
 ---

-Yo!
-This wouldn't be much of a blog without at least one blog post, so, here is my first blog post—a cliché Hello World post, of course!
+This wouldn't be much of a blog without at least one blog post, so, here is my first blog post—a cliché _Hello World_ post, of course!

 ### So, what is this blog about, you might ask yourself?